1901

 December 13 of this year is the beginning of signed 32-bit Unix time, and is scheduled to end in January 19, 2038.

 Summary

 Political and military

 1901 started with the unification of multiple British colonies in Australia on January 1 to form the Commonwealth of Australia after a referendum in 1900, Subsequently, the 1901 Australian election would see the first Australian prime minister, Edmund Barton.
 On the same day, Nigeria became a British protectorate.

-Following this, the Victorian Era would come to an end after Queen Victoria died on January 22 after a reign of 63 years and 216 days, which was longer than those of any of her predecessors, Her son, Edward VII, succeeded her to the throne.
+Following this, the Victorian Era would come to an end after Queen Victoria died on January 22 after a reign of 63 years and 216 days, which was longer than those of any of her predecessors.
+Her son, Edward VII, succeeded her to the throne.

+In the United States, although President William McKinley won reelection in the previous year's presidential election to a second term, he became the third president to be assassinated in office when he was shot by anarchist Leon Czolgosz on September 6, dying eight days later.
+His vice president, Theodore Roosevelt would succeed him.

 Events

 January

 January 1: The Commonwealth of Australia forms as British colonies federate.

 January 22: King Edward VII ascends the British throne.